zgraceman/Inventory-Management-System/README.md

 ## Overview

 The Inventory Management System is a console-based application developed in C# to manage and track inventory across multiple office locations.
 It handles the storage, modification, and display of product details, including books and electronic devices.
-The system supports serialization for data persistence, allowing inventory data to be saved and loaded from JSON and XML formats.
+The system supports advanced serialization techniques for data persistence, allowing inventory data to be saved and loaded from JSON and XML formats, with special handling for polymorphic objects.

 ## Features

 - **Manage Inventory**: Add, display, and remove products from inventory.
+- **Advanced Serialization**: Utilize custom JSON converters to manage polymorphic deserialization, ensuring that product-specific attributes are maintained across sessions.
 - **Data Persistence**: Load and save inventory data in JSON and XML formats.
 - **Transfer Products**: Move products between different office inventories.
 - **Sample Data**: Predefined methods to add sample products to the inventory.